vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/config.md

 ::: tip

-This is the file you should use to provide default css variables with `!default`.
+This is the file you should use to provide default CSS variables with `!default`.
 All the variable will be converted in to kebab-case and injected.

 :::